Many people envision homelessness as someone living on the street. But there are many different types of homelessness that aren’t as visible.

 Severely crowded dwellings

-Severely crowded housing is the most common form of homelessness in Australia, accounting for nearly 44% of all cases in 2016.
+Severely crowded dwellings are the most common form of homelessness in Australia, accounting for nearly 44% of all cases in 2016.
 It refers to situations where a household requires at least four additional bedrooms to accommodate the people living there.

 These conditions are particularly common among low-income families, migrant communities, and Indigenous Australians who face significant housing affordability issues.